 Bananas are meant to be eaten fresh, but they are also meant to be forgotten in the fruit bowl where they achieve optimum blackness.
 A fact only a true baker can appreciate.
 From there they make their way into delicious, golden topped banana muffins.
 It is their destiny!
 This is my basic banana muffin recipe which has graced many a picnic, playgroup and breakfast get-togethers.
 They rise beautifully every time and fill the house with the warm smell of cinnamon and sugar-crusted bananas.

 This basic banana muffin recipe also forms the base of a lot of my banana bread, banana cakes and puddings.
 A slight change in the mixing technique, an overhaul of spices used and the addition of exciting toppings makes this recipe a new baking adventure every single time.

-Divide equally among the paper cases, filling each hole to about three-quarters full.
+- Divide equally among the paper cases, filling each hole to about three-quarters full.
+Sprinkle with rolled oats and extra caster sugar.
 Bake muffins for approximately 20-25 minutes until golden and cooked through.